Jujutsu Kaisen 0 (film): Production

-Handling as a film

-Like the Jujutsu Kaisen television series, the film is produced by MAPPA and directed by Sunghoo Park, with scripts by Hiroshi Seko and character designs by Tadashi Hiramatsu.
+With the eventual remake as a film, MAPPA produced the film with director Sunghoo Park, and writer Hiroshi Seko returning from the TV series to work on it.
+Character designs were handled by Tadashi Hiramatsu.
 The film was announced after the Jujutsu Kaisen anime television series finale in March 2021.
 While the television series was noted for having entertaining fight scenes, the team wanted to improve them.
 While not too different from the television series, Park aimed to make the film have its own style, such as the background colors when the sky is shown.
 Park noted there were multiple challenges in making the animated movie, when compared with his experience with live-actions, due to the amount of animation needed.

 Park said that the movie would include new content not featured in the original Jujutsu Kaisen 0 manga.
-This was mainly because the movie was based on a single manga volume, and the team aimed to make a long film rather than a thirty minute work.
+This was mainly because the movie was based on a single manga volume, and the team aimed to make a long film rather than a thirty-minute work.
 MAPPA CEO Manabu Otsuka said that the team was impressed by the original Jujutsu Kaisen 0 and believed the fans would like to see it adapted.
 Seko said he had to alter the parts from the original series to make Yuta's character arc more notable.
 The post-credits scene of the movie is an original scene not present in the manga.
-Toho had doubts about creating such content until they contacted Akutani who gave them the idea.
+Toho had doubts about creating such content until they contacted Akutami who gave them the idea.

 Park wanted to be careful to give an appropriate facial expression to each character when fighting.
-He considers the new protagonist, Yuta Okkotsu, as a representative teenager possessed by loneliness, in this case caused by being beset by Rika's Curse.
-Megumi Ogata surprised Park in the making of the movie by giving Yuta a sensitive characterization in crying.
+He considers the new protagonist, Yuta Okkotsu, as a representative teenager possessed by loneliness, in this case caused by being beset by Rika's curse.
 Due to Jujutsu Kaisen 0 being a film, Park aimed to give it an appropriate environment, most notably Jujutsu High, where Yuta starts exorcising demons with his teammates.
 Several animators were not accustomed to drawing pictures in a cinemascope frame; but still they were able to draw wider scenery and backgrounds beautifully, and felt satisfied that they were able to create the world of the franchise for the audience.

-The inclusion of Gojo was to be seen as natural, especially focusing on his relationship with Geto, which is also explored in the television series.
+The inclusion of Gojo was to be seen as natural by the staff, especially focusing on his relationship with Geto, which is also explored in the television series.
 However, Park claimed the staff did not want to give such characters too much screen time, due to how the narrative primarily focuses on Yuta and Rika.
 Another addition to the movie, not present in the original work, was the four consecutive Black Flashes that Nanami mentioned in an interview in the TV series.
 Seko was requested by the director to feature in the climax a new fight scene between Gojo and Miguel.
 Seko said that the team expanded Yuta and Geto's final fight by adding a scene where the latter vomits blood.